peterabyte/hello-spring/README.md

 * Chrome and Chrome Driver

-The following environment variables must be set to start the smoke test.
-Note that the variables must be set at least to an empty string.
+To be able to start the application you need to setup your own `src/main/resources/application.properties` file based on the `src/main/resources/application.properties.sample` file.

+To be able to start the smoke test you need to setup your own `src/test/resources/common.properties` file based on the `src/test/resources/common.properties.sample` file.
+Make sure that you specify the paths to the selenium drivers.

-* SELENIUM_GECKO_DRIVER: The path to the WebDriver binary for the Firefox browser (containing the name of the binary itself).
+* `learnerbot.test.selenium.gecko.driver`: The path to the WebDriver binary for the Firefox browser (containing the name of the binary itself).

-* SELENIUM_CHROME_DRIVER: The path to the WebDriver binary for the Chrome browser (containing the name of the binary itself).
+* `learnerbot.test.selenium.chrome.driver`: The path to the WebDriver binary for the Chrome browser (containing the name of the binary itself).

 ### Start and Test